Regional Weather Summary

 NATIONAL WEATHER SERVICE LINCOLN IL

-High temperatures today will range from the mid 30s in northern
+High temperatures today will range from the lower 30s in northern

-Iowa, to the mid 60s in southern Indiana.
+Iowa, to near 60 degrees in southern Missouri.
 Lows tonight will

 range from the upper 20s in southern Wisconsin, to near 50 degrees